 Further confirming observations were performed by other fellow observers we alerted, like the CARA memebers E. Bryssinck (remotely through the Tzec Maun 0.4-m reflector, NM, Sept.
 16.3) and R. Ligustri (Talmassons, Italy, 0.35-m reflector; Sept.
 19.9), who reported a coma ranging from 10 to 15-arcsec in diameter.

 Other indipendent positive detections of cometary features on this object were performed by observers operating professional telescopes, like A. F. Tubbiolo and R. S. McMillan (Spacewatch 1.8-m reflector, Sept.
 12.3), F. Hormuth (Calar Alto 3.5-m telescope, Sept.
 17.9) and G. Muler (2-m Faulkes Telescope North, Sept.
 18.4), that described a 10-15-arcsec diffuse coma.

 According to the Minor Planet Center's database, this low-activity, Jupiter-family comet, completes a revolution around the Sun every 6.8 years, with a perihelion at about 2.1 Au from our star (that will be reached in Oct.
 2009), and an aphelion at 5.0 AU; inclination above the ecliptic plane is about 5 deg.
 It's future visibility will be complicated by its declining brightness.

-Congratulations to the "La Sagra Sky Survey" staff for their discovery.
+Congratulations to the "La Sagra Sky Survey" team for their discovery.

 by G. Sostero, E. Guido, P. Camilleri, M. Jaeger, W. Vollmann, and E. Prosperi